webpro-nl/knip/README.md

 Each workspace can also have its own `paths` configured.
 Note that Knip `paths` follow the TypeScript semantics:

-- Path values is an array of relative paths.
+- Path values are an array of relative paths.
 - Paths without an `*` are exact matches.

 ## Reporters